 It’s so important to be available and willing to listen to how their day went.
 Be ready to provide kind words of counsel and advice, but more importantly, be willing to do a lot of listening.

-#6 and #3 are very similar.
-Express how proud you are of your child, not just on the first day of school, but every day after that.
+Express how proud you are of your child, not just on the first day of school, but every day after.